How to Bid on Landscaping Jobs

 Timeline and Maintenance Option

-A timeline will include the time each phase will take and what specific project milestones will be.
+A timeline will include the time each phase will take and what specific project milestones.
 This will help the clients manage their expectations much better, increasing confidence that the job will be done in time.

 Seasonal maintenance will ensure the landscape remains in good shape for elaborate or big projects.
 Make them know they can get hold of you should something wrong happen after installation, letting them know that you also care about their satisfaction even when you are through with the project.

-Follow up after the bid submission to show interest in the project and allow the client an opportunity to raisins.
-It would also be the right time to remind them why your skills and approach might be a better fit.
-Let them know you are willing to work together and remind them how your skills and experience fit the landscaping vision.
+Follow up after the bid submission to demonstrate an interest in the project, giving the client a chance to discuss it.
+At this point, it would be the right time to remind them why your skills and approach might be a better fit.
+Let them know you are willing to work together and explain how your skills and experience fit the landscaping vision.

 Winning Strategies for Landscaping Bid